COMP6248-Reproducability-Challenge/Fast-And-Accurate-Text-Classification-Reproduction/README.md

 python skim_reread_es_main.py --alpha 0.2 --gamma 0.95
 ```
 ## Notes
-We are still testing the [whole_reading.py](whole_reading.py), currently it tends to breakdown under error:"out of memory".
-We will upload the fixed version as soon as possible.
-Therefore we have provided a jupyter notebook version which is in the [jupyter_notebook](../master/jupyter_notebook).
+We are still testing the [whole_reading.py](whole_reading.py), currently it tends to breakdown with the error:"out of memory".
+Therefore we have provided a [jupyter_notebook](../master/jupyter_notebook) version which runs correctly under Google Colab with GPU turned on.